fommil/fpmortals/manuscript/wip.md

 A>
-A> `@@` and newtyping are complementary: `@@` allows us to request specific A> typeclass variants on our domain model, but newtyping allow us to define the A> instances on the implementation and hide the detail from the business logic.
+A> `@@` and newtyping are complementary: `@@` allows us to request specific A> typeclass variants on our domain model, but newtyping allow us to define the A> instances on the implementation.
+They achieve the same thing but are applied A> in different places.
 A>
 A> The `@newtype` macro [by Cary Robbins](https://github.com/estatico/scala-newtype) has an optimised runtime representation A> (more efficient than `extends AnyVal`), that makes it easy to delegate